ickb/proposal/README.md

 I'll need to simulate any adverse user interaction with the Protocol incentives and only then I'll create the definitive L1 scripts for Core & Incentivization Layers.
 This code will be released under a Business Source License 1.1 (BUSL-1.1 for short), the same kind license as [Uniswap v3 core](https://github.com/Uniswap/v3-core/blob/main/LICENSE).

 Moreover I'll set-up a L1 Testnet based basic website.
 This website will provide users the ability to directly interact with the Incentivization Layer, with the addition of off-chain utilities for gradually exchanging CKB and CKB++.
 This will happen both by keeping the browser tab open or by a stand-alone script.
-This code will be released under a GNU General Public License v3.0 or later (GPL-3.0-or-later in short), in this way anybody can do almost anything with the interface code, except distributing a closed source version.
+This code will be released under a GNU General Public License v3.0 or later (GPL-3.0-or-later for short), in this way anybody can do almost anything with the interface code, except distributing a closed source version.

 If time permits it I'll set-up these L1 scrips on Mainnet and add a basic styling on this website.

 Once these layer are online I'll personally gain nothing from them, so I need to ask for additional 10000 USD-equivalent in incentives for the additional three months of work.
 This excludes external Core & Incentivization Layers audits or expenses to deploy them on Mainnet.

-### First Year: Fully Working Protocol
+### First Ten Months: Fully Working Protocol

 I'll need to simulate any adverse user interaction with the Periphery Layer and only then I'll create the L1 scripts for the Periphery Layer.
 As with Core & Incentivization L1 scripts this code will be released under BUSL-1.1.